Amjad-Alt/Data_package/README.md

 # Sprice - Consumer Price Data for Saudi Arabia

-This data package contains two comprehensive datasets on consumer prices in 56 categories across 16 cities in Saudi Arabia, tracked monthly from 2002 to 2011 then from 2012 to 2023.
+This data package contains two comprehensive datasets on consumer prices of 56 categories across 16 cities in Saudi Arabia, tracked monthly from 2002 to 2011 then from 2012 to 2023.
 It is designed to help analysts, economists, and policymakers analyze trends in consumer prices and inflation.

 **Content:**
-1.Pacakge Content
+1.Overview
 1.2 About the Data
 1.2.1 sprice_data_1
 1.2.2 sprice_data_2
 2.Methodology
 2.1.
 Data Processing Pipeline
 2.2.
 Saving
 2.3.
-Challanges
+Packaging
+3.Challanges
 Reference

-## 1.Pacakge Content
+## 1.Overview
+The Consumer Price Index (CPI) in Saudi Arabia is a comprehensive survey designed to measure the retail price fluctuations of goods and services in the consumer basket across the Kingdom.
+It plays a crucial role in understanding economic conditions and supporting the objectives of Vision 2030 by providing detailed statistical data on consumer prices.
+The data includes indices and variation rates by expenditure category, city, and time period, starting from 2013.
+It adheres to international standards, utilizing the Classification of Individual Consumption by Purpose (COICOP) for accurate data collection and classification.
+This survey is fundamental for various stakeholders, including government entities, regional organizations, and research institutions, offering insights into spending patterns and price changes essential for economic analysis and decision-making.
+The CPI data is available and regularly updated on the General Authority for Statistics' official website, ensuring accessibility and transparency.

+### 1.2 About the Data

 There are two datasets in the package, and the reason they are devides into two is that from 2002 to 2011 they follow the same categories, then from 2012 to 2023 the categories have changed significantly that it was more suitable to have them as different datasets but follow the same structure as MultiIndex dataset.